Photonic heat transport through a Josephson junction in a resistive environment

 On the other hand, lower temperatures are required to observe signatures of the SB transition in the heat transport properties.
-In Fig. \ref{fig3}(b) we show the heat current $J$ as a function of $\bar{T} = (T_L+T_R)/2$ in the linear regime ($\delta T = T_L-T_R \rightarrow 0$) for different values of $\eta_L=\eta_R$, ranging from $1/\pi$ to $1/5\pi$, i.e. across the transition which for the parallel case should occur at $\eta_{L,R} = 1/4\pi$.
+In Fig. \ref{fig3}(c) we show the heat current $J$ as a function of $\bar{T} = (T_L+T_R)/2$ in the linear regime ($\delta T = T_L-T_R \rightarrow 0$) for different values of $\eta_L=\eta_R$, ranging from $1/\pi$ to $1/5\pi$, i.e. across the transition which for the parallel case should occur at $\eta_{L,R} = 1/4\pi$.
 While for $\bar{T} \gtrsim \gamma$, $J$ decreases with increasing resistance due to the narrowing of the $\tau^{\rm eff}_{\rm parallel}(\omega)$ zero-frequency peak, the tendency is reversed at low temperatures ($\bar{T} \ll \gamma$) due to the divergence of $\delta \eta$ for $\alpha > 1$.
 The transition between these two opposite behaviors occurs around $\bar{T}= T^* \sim 1/(2\pi e^{3/2})$, where the damping renormalization is weakly dependent on the environment resistance \cite{SM}.
 This behavior is similar to the non-monotonous dependence of the mobility found for quantum Brownian motion in a periodic potential \cite{Fisher1985}.

 {\it Series configuration.---} In the actual setup in Ref.~\cite{subero_bolometric_2022} left and right leads are placed in a loop for the heat current measurements, which actually corresponds to a {\it series} connection, as depicted in Fig.~\ref{fig1}(b).
 One should describe this situation in terms of two phase variables $\varphi_1$ and $\varphi_2$, each one coupled to the left and right reservoirs respectively, while the charge $N$ through the junction is conjugate to $\varphi_1-\varphi_2$.
+Consequently, Eq.~\eqref{caldeira-leggett} should be modified by replacing the Josephson term by $-E_J \cos \left(\varphi_1-\varphi_2\right)$ and $\varphi$ by $\varphi_j$ in the coupling to the environmental modes.
 Thus, the bare GFs adopt a matrix form in the $\varphi_{1,2}$ space and can be obtained from the following equations

 and $\hat{D}^K_0 = \hat{D}^r_0 \hat{d}^K_0 \hat{D}^a_0$, where